Friday, 30 August – Thursday, 5 September 2024

-After two fantastic cycle trips in 2022 to the Pyrenees, I am delighted to be organising another trip in September 2024.
+After another successful trip to the Pyrenees in 2023, I am delighted to be organising another trip in September 2024.
 I have been doing this trip since 2019, and I can say it is truly one of the world’s greatest bike rides, taking in iconic climbs from the Tour de France… and spectacular descents.
 Why not join us this year for an adventure of a lifetime?

 We will take on the challenge of cycling 720km, and climbing over 11,000 meters… all in 100 hours!!
 You will receive an official medal and Carnet De Route.
 This famous cycling challenge will take you coast to coast.
 We will cycle through the impressive Pyrenees mountains, staying in stunning villages along the way.
 The cycle trip starts in the beautiful town of Hendaye, on Saturday 31 August, before taking the journey inland.
 You will climb 15 Cols over 4 1/2 days, finishing in Cerbere where you can go for a well-deserved dip in the Mediterranean Ocean.
 This is a challenging but beautiful cycle, getting to take in the beautiful scenery of the Pyrenees.

 We want to make your cycle across the Pyrenees as seamless and enjoyable as possible.
 Our support team is on hand every day, your bags are transported for you daily, and all hotels booked are bike-friendly.
 All you have to worry about is getting on the saddle each day!
 Doesn’t that sound tempting?